 Dana Kathleen Jones was born in Denver, Colorado on August 6, 1963.
 She grew up in Littleton.
 She graduated from Littleton High School in 1981 and earned a Bachelor of Science degree in Finance and International Business at the University of Colorado, Boulder.
-In the late 1980s, earned a Master of Fine Arts degree in Interior Design at Savannah College of Art and Design in Savannah, Georgia.
+In the late 1980s, she earned a Master of Fine Arts degree in Interior Design at Savannah College of Art and Design in Savannah, Georgia.
 She became a Certified Kitchen Designer (CKD) in 1996.
 Dana earned the designation Certified Master Kitchen and Bathroom Designer (CMKBD) just prior to her suspicious death in 2014.

 Dana moved to Long Beach, California in 1990 to pursue her career in kitchen design.
 She worked at Fine Lines in Redondo Beach, Alms Cabinetry, and Kitchen Studio Naples.
 In the late 1990s, she launched The Kitchen Consultant.
 She built a thriving business designing kitchens, baths, closets, and laundry rooms.
 Many of her projects were featured in national magazines.
 The re-design of her own kitchen appeared in September 2006 issue of This Old House magazine.